cabinetoffice/national-leadership-centre-drupal/docker-build/README.md

 `% DOCKER_BUILDKIT=1 docker build -t nlc-drupal -f docker-build/Dockerfile .`

+(note - the build expects a version file as build-version.txt in the root which gets added by concourse - this will need manually adding for the local build. it's just informational so touch the file there)

 *As of current docker version (19.03) the DOCKER_BUILDKIT is used to allow per build docker ignore files

 The overall process is as follows